SAP-samples/teched2022-DT262/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/0_1.png)

-2. Go to the SAP Process Automation tenant via the url and with the login and password provided to you by the speaker:
+2. Go to the SAP Build Process Automation tenant via the url and with the login and password provided to you by the speaker:

 https://dt262-9vbrkgdy-applicationdevelopment.lcnc.cfapps.us10.hana.ondemand.com/lobby
 <br>![](/exercises/ex0/images/0_2.png)